Our free advice toolkit will revolutionise the way you imagine the design of your Brochure, Leaflet or Business card.

 This is a mishap Maltix helps you avoid with a reminder service to check previous landing pages are up to date.

-Our Dynamic QR Code and Landing pages are 100% updatable at any time.
+Our Dynamic QR Code and Landing pages are 100% updatable at any time all part of our low subscription service.

-With this type of Code, we can change the target URL or content any time even after you’ve already printed and distributed hundreds of your marketing material !
+With this type of Code, we can change the target URL or content any time even after you’ve already printed and distributed hundreds of your marketing materials !

-Maltix guides you to avoid pixelated or blurry QR Codes and make sure to print them sharp and clear.
+Maltix avoids pixelated or blurry QR Codes and make sure your print is sharp and clear.

 Not only do they scan better, but they also look more professional.